tappa-org/tappa-org.github.io/README.md

 ![](img/tappa_logo.png)

 ## What is TAPPA?
 TAPPA stands for *Tübingen AI PhD and Postdoc Assembly* and is a grassroots initiative to bring together PhD students and Postdocs doing research in AI in Tübingen.

 TAPPA was created in a joint initiative by PhDs and Postdocs across institutes and graduate schools and is similar in spirit to a student council: **the goal is to enhance the PhD and Postdoc experience within the Tübingen AI ecosystem** by addressing common concerns, organizing events, and more.

 Currently, members come from the University of Tübingen, MPI-IS, the Tübingen AI Center, the Cluster of Excellence, the ELLIS Institue as well as CLS and IMPRS-IS, but it is open to all PhDs and Postdocs in the Tübingen AI environment.
 So feel invited to come by!

 ### **Goals**
-To work towards <mark>enhancing the PhD and Postdoc experience</mark>, we see TAPPA as a plattform to
+To work towards <mark>enhancing the PhD and Postdoc experience</mark>, we see TAPPA as a platform to
 - join forces to push for common issues\
 *e.g. improved onboarding through a joint wiki, collecting arguments for higher salaries*
 - co-organize events across different institutes or PhD programs\